Healthy Living > Mental health > Understanding and coping with the loss of a loved one

 Clinically reviewed on 1/4/2022 by Bryony Lathbury

-If you're looking to contact us about a bereavement, please click here.
+If you're looking to contact us about a bereavement, please use our online form.

 Coping with everything that’s going on isn’t easy.
 We’ve all had to learn a whole new way of life over the past few years, and a lot of the forced changes aren’t comfortable.
 The worst part, though, is losing the people we love.
 It's hard.
 And nothing can really prepare you for it.